Back in lockdown: Here’s what to do with all your travel wanderlust

 Points and miles inventory and strategy

 This would be a great time to dig into your accounts and see what’s happening.
-Once you have an inventory of what you have, you can think about possible strategies for gaining (or not losing) elite status and earning miles or points.
+Once you have an inventory, you can think about possible strategies for gaining (or not losing) elite status and earning miles or points.
 If want to grow a particular bank of miles or points, consider applying for a credit card to speed up earning.
 Go through award charts and think about sweet spots or best ways to use your points and miles for when you can travel again.

 Further reading: The best UK points and mile credit cards of 2020